 Unlike our currency hedging products (which are risk mitigating strategies), currency-for-return investments are designed to actively allocate risk to currency risk premia, or factors, with a rational expectation of return.
 Our return-seeking offering focuses around a series of strategies designed to capture the main drivers of return in the currency markets.

 Record’s Currency Multi-Strategy combines five separate sources of return in the currency markets: Carry, Emerging Markets, Momentum, Value and Range Trading.
 Each strategy is robustly engineered to extract value from the target factor, these are joined under a structure of discretionary risk management and dynamic allocation, governed by diversification constraints.
-By combining these four components in a single, balanced portfolio of approximately 30 developed and emerging market currencies, the Multi-Strategy product aims to deliver consistent returns in a variety of market conditions.
+By combining these five components in a single, balanced portfolio of approximately 30 developed and emerging market currencies, the Multi-Strategy product aims to deliver consistent returns in a variety of market conditions.

 Carry is the empirical observation that higher interest rate currencies tend to outperform low interest rate currencies, despite inflation expectations.
 Carry can be thought of as a persistent risk premium based on the required export (import) of capital between countries with current account surpluses (deficits).
 By buying high yield currencies and selling low yield ones, Record’s Carry strategy offers a source of excess returns to investors willing to export capital to deficit countries.